mahavedalla/mahavedalla/docs/questions/kilesa/What aggregate do the defilements belong to 1d8e99d091128175bbe6f76793d86b89.md

-# What aggregate do the defilements belong to?
+Question: What aggregate do the defilements belong to?
 Answer in Brief: -
  Category: Kilesa
 Sutta References: -